rodrigoguadano/Phishing-Analysis-Lab/Analysis/Greenholt_phish.md

 ## Overall Analysis
 - Email originates from an IP not authorized by the sending domain
-- DMARC policy missing → lack of enforcement increases phishing risk
+- DMARC policy missing, lack of enforcement increases phishing risk
 - Attachment is a CAB file disguised as a payment receipt
 - No immediate malware detection via VirusTotal, but classic phishing indicators present
 - Domain appears legitimate by age but sending pattern is suspicious